John Chancellor Award

 • Provide 5-10 examples of the person's best work:

-Broadcast/TV or Radio Nominee: 5-10 significant broadcast stories by the nominee.
-TV and radio stories should be submitted just as they aired, without reediting.
+Audio or Video Nominee: 5-10 significant audio or video stories by the nominee.
+Audio or video stories should be submitted just as they appeared, without reediting.
 Contact the Chancellor Award office for coverage of breaking news stories, if applicable.
 Please provide links to stories.

 This award is intended for a journalist whose principal audience is in the U.S. If the original reporting is in a language other than English, transcripts or subtitles in English must be provided.